 Alongside managing the complex social-side of the Oneida group, the 300 strong community also had to earn a living.
 Nothing was free or handed to the group.
 There were no government assistance, no food stamps or ration cards – no state issue welfare of any kind to prop the community up.
 Consequently, right from the start every member had to pull their weight, or else the ship would sink.
 Initially the group had to lease land, renovate buildings at their own expense, as well as, set up extensive food production systems.

 Notably in the beginning, raising sufficient funds to conduct their affairs was a severe challenge.
 Initially, the community’s income was derived from logging and farming; however, these rural hard-labour and resource-input heavy activities did not produce enough income to cover the living expenses of the rapidly expanding community.
 Certainly, in those early days, it was a harrowing struggle to make ends meet.

 However in 1855 the major burden was lifted when a new member arrived bringing with them considerable manufacturing expertise.
 As a result, the quick success of the industries set up under the management of this skilled member, soon convinced Noyes to pursue manufacturing rather than farming as a way to ensure the economic security and advancement of the community, he headed.

 Whether Oneida’s income-sharing model and complex marriage model could be reformed to satisfy the social and economic needs of current generations, is, as yet unproven.
-Still, there are many who recognise the value of the 30-year social experiment that are already engaged in extracting the lessons to evolve similar complex unions.
+Still, there are many who recognize the value of the 30-year social experiment, and are already engaged in extracting the lessons to evolve similar complex unions.